-1. Different combinations of A-levels and AS-levels may also be acceptable eg two A-levels plus two AS-levels.

-- 2. Where possible an alternative offer based on 3 A-levels + a 4th AS-level will be used at confirmation and this provides a guide as to the equivalences used.
-In all cases, specific grades in individual subjects/units may be required to fulfil course requirements e.g. for the BSc in Mathematics where the requirement is A (Mathematics) BB the alternative is A (Mathematics) BC + b in the 4th AS-level. - 3.
-For Science programmes if offers are made for entry direct to Stage 1, an average of 80% is normally specified.
+- 1. Different combinations of A-levels and AS-levels may also be acceptable eg two A-levels plus two AS-levels. - 2.
+Where possible an alternative offer based on 3 A-levels + a 4th AS-level will be used at confirmation and this provides a guide as to the equivalences used.
+In all cases, specific grades in individual subjects/units may be required to fulfil course requirements e.g. for the BSc in Mathematics where the requirement is A (Mathematics) BB the alternative is A (Mathematics) BC + b in the 4th AS-level. - For Science programmes if offers are made for entry direct to Stage 1, an average of 80% is normally specified.
 Where offers are made for Stage 1 for Engineering programmes 80% in each module is required.
-For Nursing and Midwifery where offers are made these are likely to be in a range from 65% 75%. - 4.
+For Nursing and Midwifery where offers are made these are likely to be in a range from 65% - 75%. - 4.
 Offers are based on performance in individual units rather than the overall grades awarded. - 5.
-In the majority of cases, offers will normally indicate that a B2, rather than simply a B is required. - 6.
-Separate targets are shown for Scottish Highers and Advanced Highers but offers are normally made on the basis of a combination of the two. - 7.
-In all cases, specific grades in individual subjects/units may be required to fulfil course requirements.
+Separate targets are shown for Scottish Highers and Advanced Highers but offers are normally made on the basis of a combination of the two. - 6 In all cases, specific grades in individual subjects/units may be required to fulfil course requirements.